Oma's Brussel Sprouts Recipe

 Now before I go any further, I need to clarify this.
 Sometimes I see this written as Brussels Sprouts and sometimes as Brussel Sprouts.

-I know it best without the "s", but most put it on.
+I know it best with the "s", but some leave it off.
 Either way, they are delicious when prepared properly.
 Really!

 Even though we love them, there are people who absolutely hate them.
-May I suggest this recipe for Roasted Brussel Sprouts ... they are absolutely wunderbar!
+May I suggest this recipe for Roasted Brussels Sprouts ... they are absolutely wunderbar!
 I think you'll love them this way.

 I have to admit when I was first married, I rarely cooked these little "cabbages".
 I really don't know why.